GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 ### Wireframes
 -   Desktop Wireframe - [View](https://github.com/GeorgeLychock/ssu-interactive-ms2/blob/master/_documentation/wireframes/pm-dashboard-desktop-01.png)
 -   Active Widget Panel Desktop Wireframe - [View](https://github.com/GeorgeLychock/ssu-interactive-ms2/blob/master/_documentation/wireframes/active-panel-desktop-01.png)

+### Design - Look and Feel
+-   Emphasis is on an uncluttered, business tool design that has light colors and a lot of white space.
+-   A light and dark version have been mocked up to show how the app can change based on a user selection in a settings panel.
+-   Mockups:
+    -   Desktop Look and Feel - Light - [View](https://github.com/GeorgeLychock/Project-Management-Dashboard---MS2/blob/master/_documentation/look-and-feel/desktop-light.png)
+    -   Desktop Look and Feel - Dark - [View](https://github.com/GeorgeLychock/Project-Management-Dashboard---MS2/blob/master/_documentation/look-and-feel/desktop-dark.png)

 ### Data Structure and Flow
 -   I created a simple JSON structure for the project/widget data.
 I want to show that the app can parse data from JSON since many APIs will supply data in that way: